soyoahn/soyoahn.github.io/_posts/2025-07-23-i-missed-the-hackathon.md

 I don't need to belabor the rest--I messed up this time around.
 Simple as.

-## ✨ Lessons Learned and Checklist for Next Hackathon:
+## ✨ Lessons Learned and Checklist for Next Year:
 1. **Only pitch ideas that I can actually help implement**.
 It is a hackathon, after all; not a document-a-thon.
-Because I don't do production at this company and don't have expertise in how things are done here, this means: writing, contributing ideas, building a physical experience, video editing, webpage building, slack workflows, file management, and whatever else I can learn.
-For the next hackathon, I shouldn't forget that I can also help facilitate playtests and build things for people as they check in their work.
+<ul><li>Because I don't do production at this company and don't have expertise in how things are done here, this means: writing, contributing ideas, building a physical experience, video editing, webpage building, slack workflows, file management, and whatever else I can learn.</li>
+<li>For the next hackathon, I shouldn't forget that I can also help facilitate playtests and build things for people as they check in their work.
 I could also help unblock issues with central things like Perforce.
 I noticed later that lots of people were having trouble with Perforce and I could've helped unload the communication & support burden a bit so they could continue focusing on iterating.
+One thing I've been dying to do since I got here was to relieve the support burden.
+D'oh!</li></ul>
 2. **Join a project that excites me.** Should go without saying, but just in case.
 3. **Line up 1-3 backup projects within the <font color="red">two weeks</font> before hackathon.** Stash these on a page or calendar reminder so I don't forget.
 4. **If no one is project managing, offer to do it.** I've been slapped on the wrist quite a bit this year for taking the initiative and volunteering for projects in general ("this is not your lane" vibes),